diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us006/01.requirements-engineering/Readme.md

 **From the project statement document:**

->	The vehicle as the following attributes: Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).
+>	The vehicle as the following attributes: Plate number, Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The attributes used to describe a vehicle are: Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).
+* **AC1:** The attributes used to describe a vehicle are: Plate number, Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).
 * **AC2:** All required fields must be filled.

 ### 1.4.
 Found out Dependencies